Physical, Occupational & Speech Therapy

 “I get on the horse and I’m back to having my freedom.
 When someone sees me on a horse they don’t see me as a disabled person, they see me as an equestrian.”

 Many of the riders don’t realize that they are in therapy as opposed to traditional physical therapy, which can often be a painful and arduous process for clients.
-Hippotherapy does not replace traditional therapy, but is designed to enhance it.
+Physical, Occupational & Speech Therapy at StableStrides does not replace traditional therapy, but is designed to enhance it.

 Promotes Core Trunk Strength

 Develops Cognitive Skills

 Develops Speech and Language Skills

 Medical conditions and diagnoses that can benefit from Physical, Occupational & Speech Therapy include (but are not limited to):